mathjax/MathJax-docs/input/tex/extensions/index.rst

    begingroup
    mediawiki-texvc

-See the :ref:`custom-extension` section for how to create your own TeX extension.
+See the section on :ref:`custom-extension` for how to create your own TeX extension.

 |-----|